Ceterai/Ceterai.github.io/MyEnternia/Wiki/NeoBlaster/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Neoload

+A standard neo arsenal feature - press the button for short semiauto bursts of plasma, hold for a charged shotgun shot.
+The imported mechanisms used in this blaster are able to concentrate energy and then separate it into physical pellets.

 ## Sources

 Can be crafted: